-And while there is no definitive answer (it’s kind of a how long is a piece of string), and while many mentorships often last indefinitely, there are some timeframes and best practices which make a lot of sense when seeking to run a mentoring program and establish some semblance of structure and cadence.
+And while there is no definitive answer (somewhat like, how long is a piece of string), and while many mentorships often last indefinitely, there are some timeframes and best practices that make a lot of sense when seeking to run a mentoring program and establish some semblance of structure and cadence.

-It’s also best to look at a mentorship as a journey with four distinct stages, stages which come with relatively predictable timeframes.
+It’s also best to look at mentorship as a journey with four distinct stages, stages that come with relatively predictable timeframes.

 Phase 1: Foundation (1-2 months)